k-ye/k-ye.github.io/_posts/2020-04-02-write-a-performant-ray-tracer-in-python-i.md

 A point that is closer to the camera, or more generally, the ray origin $$\boldsymbol{o}$$, will have a smaller $$t$$.

 To find out the closest hitting point, we start with $$ t = +\infty $$, iterate over every object in the scene and check for ray-object intersection.
 In code, `t` is initialized to an extremetely large number, e.g. `1e10`.
 If the ray does hit an object, $$t$$ is updated, but only if the intersection results in a smaller $$t$$.
 How exactly the intersection point is computed, if there is any, depends on the *gemoetry* of that object.
 Fortunately, it is relatively easy to write out the intersection equations for all the geometris we will be using in this example.
 Concretely, there are three types of geometries: plane, axis aligned rectangle and sphere.
-The difference between a plane and an axis aligned rectangle is that the later is bounded.
+The difference between a plane and a rectangle is that the later is bounded.

 For the third question, it is really about how to compute the color of *a* point on *a* given object, with *a* given ray.
-To be able to answer this, we need to introduce another concept, the *material*.
+To be able to answer this, we need to introduce another concept, *material*.

 Material is the key to determine an object's appearance, including its color, its textural feeling, etc. Is it matte?
 Is it metallic?
 Is it transparent? ...
 As the ray intersects with an object, we will also record the material associated with that object.